-The arbitrator may receive and consider the evidence of witnesses by affidavit, but shall give it only such weight as the arbitrator deems it entitled to after consideration of any objection made to its admission.
+The arbitrator may receive and consider the evidence of witnesses by affidavit but shall give an affidavit only such weight as the arbitrator deems it is entitled to after consideration of any objection made to its admission.

-If the parties agree or the arbitrator directs that documents shall be submitted to the arbitrator after the hearing, such documents shall be filed and served in accordance with the provisions of Rule R-19 document submissions.
+If the parties agree or the arbitrator directs that documents shall be submitted to the arbitrator after the hearing, such documents shall be filed and served in accordance with the provisions of Rule R-20 document submissions.